ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

 - control
 - config

-This classification is part of ComponentPort metadata.
+Port classification is defined as part of ComponentPort metadata and is required for all components participating in typed validation.

 ---